 During your hospital stay, you will be given a written notice called An Important Message from Medicare about Your Rights.
 Everyone with Medicare gets a copy of this notice whenever they are admitted to a hospital.
 Someone at the hospital (for example, a caseworker or nurse) must give it to you within two days after you are admitted.
 If you do not get the notice, ask any hospital employee for it.
-If you need help, please call Membership Services.
+If you need help, please call our Customer Service Center (phone numbers are printed on the back cover of this booklet).
 You can also call 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users should call 1-877-486-2048.

-- 1. Read this notice carefully and ask questions if you don't understand it.
+- Read this notice carefully and ask questions if you don't understand it.
 It tells you about your rights as a hospital patient, including: - Your right to receive Medicare-covered services during and after your hospital stay, as ordered by your doctor.
 This includes the right to know what these services are, who will pay for them, and where you can get them. - Your right to be involved in any decisions about your hospital stay, and know who will pay for it. - Where to report any concerns you have about quality of your hospital care. - Your right to appeal your discharge decision if you think you are being discharged from the hospital too soon.